john-cd/rust_howto/bk/src/categories/encoding/index.md

 [`serde`][c-serde]⮳{{hi:serde}}: The powerful and widely used serialization framework in Rust.
 Many of the encoding crates above rely on serde.

-It's important to choose the right encoding crate for the job.
 For general character encoding, encoding is a good choice.
 For JSON, serde_json is the standard.
-For other formats, look for crates that support them specifically. serde is the underlying engine for many of these, providing a consistent way to work with serialization.
+For other formats, look for crates that support them specifically. `serde` is the underlying engine for many of these, providing a consistent way to work with serialization.

 </div>